Handling Criminal Defense Cases

 What Are Common Grounds for Appeal?

 Our Manassas appeals attorney evaluates cases for legal errors that could serve as the foundation for an appeal.
-Some of the most common reasons for appealing a conviction or court ruling include:

 - Insufficient Evidence: If the prosecution failed to present enough credible evidence to justify a conviction, an appeal may be warranted.